Veranstalter / Organizers:

 1960

-A black and white photograph of Grüne Woche 1954.
+A black and white photo of Grüne Woche 1954 featuring stalls, vendors, and visitors exploring agricultural products and exhibitions.

 1954